 Rabbi Karp grew up on New York City’s Lower East Side.
 She attended twelve years of modern Orthodox day school in Manhattan, spent some time working and studying in Israel while in college, and graduated from SUNY Binghamton with a BA in Judaic Studies.
 Rabbi Karp earned a Master’s degree in Religious Education from the Reform Seminary, Hebrew Union College-Jewish Institute of Religion in New York.
 Following that, she spent ten years in doctoral studies in Hebrew Bible at the Jewish Theological Seminary, the Conservative seminary in New York, prior to being ordained as a rabbi in 2010 after some years of study at the Academy for Jewish Religion in Riverdale, NY.

-When she is not in Oneonta, Rabbi Karp serves as a faculty member and Director of Student Life at the Ivry Prozdor High School of the Jewish Theological Seminary, and teaches Torah, Hebrew, Bible and other aspects of Judaism to teens and adults in a wide variety of venues.
+When she is not in Oneonta, Rabbi Karp serves as a faculty member at the Golda Och Academy in West Orange, NJ, and teaches Torah, Hebrew, Bible and other aspects of Judaism to teens and adults in a wide variety of venues.

 Rabbi Karp is the proud mother of two adult sons, Adam and Jonah, who live and work in Denver.
 She can be reached at email@example.com.
 Please don’t hesitate to reach out to her with questions or concerns, or simply to introduce yourself to her.
 She greatly looks forward hearing from you.